ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 Operation specific callbacks are supported, these get called only once with the results of the current operation:
 * `+ Callback.Add((oldValue, newValue) => {});`, calls this method after your operation or chain of operations are proccesed

-mathematical and bitwise operations can be chained, given the extended syntax with `()` around each operation
+mathematical operations, bitwise operations and callbacks can be chained, given the extended syntax with `()` around each operation

 examples:
 ```csharp